andy0130tw/sshfs/readme.md

 ## About
 This is an updated version of *SSHFS*.

-It supports *Green End SFTP Server*, with the server patched to support nanosecond timestamps.
+It supports *Green End SFTP Server*.
 For ease of maintenance, only the latest version of *SFTP*, v6, will be supported.

 Compared to the *SFTP* spec, it does not support: